Scientific Name

 Description

-Senecio barbertonicus is a succulent shrub with light green cylindrical leaves densely packed around the stems.
-It grows up to 6 feet (1.8 m) tall and is nearly equal in width.
-Leaves are thick, fleshy, up to 4 inches (10 cm) long, and 0.4 inches (1 cm) in diameter.
-Flowers are bright yellow, up to 3 inches (7.5 cm) long and up to 0.4 inches (1 cm) in diameter, and appear in late fall and winter.
+Senecio barbertonicus is a succulent shrub with light green, cylindrical leaves densely packed around the branches.
+It can grow up to 6 feet (1.8 m) tall and nearly equal in width.
+The leaves can measure up to 4 inches (10 cm) long and 0.4 inches (1 cm) in diameter.

 Hardiness

-USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).
+USDA hardiness zone 9b to 11b: from 25°F (-3.9°C) to 50°F (10°C).

 How to Grow and Care

-Established plants are extremely drought tolerant.
-They need some water during the summer but do not leave the soil wet for prolonged periods.
+Established plants are extremely drought-tolerant.
+They need some water during the summer, but do not leave the soil wet for prolonged periods.
 Allow the soil to dry out between waterings in the winter when they are somewhat dormant.
 Since they are growing in sandy soil, nutrients need to be replenished.
 Fertilize annually, but lightly.
 Too much fertilizer will cause a lot of leggy growth.

 Taller varieties can get floppy.
-You can prune them back to where the stem is firm in early spring.
-You can even root the cuttings.
+In early spring, you can prune them back to a firm stem and even root the cuttings.

 Plants can be divided or repotted in early spring.
 If you are growing them in containers, they enjoy spending the summer outdoors.
 Wait until there is no danger of frost and move them back indoors in the fall.